-6 Debt
+6. Debt

-On December 21, 2012, the Company issued unsecured promissory notes (the "2012 Notes") to certain stockholders in the aggregate principal amount of \$525,000.
+On December 21, 2012, the Company issued unsecured promissory notes the "2012 Notes" to certain stockholders in the aggregate principal amount of \$525,000.
 The notes accrue interest at a rate of 8% per annum on the outstanding principal amount.
 The 2012 Notes were scheduled to mature December 10, 2013 at an aggregate repayment principal amount of \$1,058,270 resulting in an effective interest rate of approximately 88%.
 In the event that the Company issues equity securities resulting in gross proceeds to the Company of at least \$2 million prior to maturity, the Company will pay the note holders the repayment principal and all accrued and unpaid interest.
-In the event that the Company consummates a sale of the Company, as defined below, the Company shall while the 2012 Notes remain outstanding, at the election of the holders of two-thirds of the aggregate principal outstanding ("Requisite Holders"), shall either (i) pay the holders the repayment principal amount plus accrued interest or (ii) immediately prior to the closing, convert all outstanding principal and interest into the Company's Series D convertible preferred stock at 75% of such the series D convertible preferred stock conversion price or 642,591 common shares, subject to the amendment and restatement detailed below.
+In the event that the Company consummates a sale of the Company, as defined, the Company shall while the 2012 Notes remain outstanding, at the election of the holders of two-thirds of the aggregate principal outstanding ("Requisite Holders"), shall either (i) pay the holders the repayment principal amount plus accrued interest or (ii) immediately prior to the closing, convert all outstanding principal and interest in into the Company's Series D convertible preferred stock at 75% of such the series D convertible preferred stock conversion price or 642,591 shares.